enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 At its core, the system features a modern web application that enables users to register and configure sensor nodes, initiate firmware compilations, and visualize deployment metrics.
 The frontend, built with Vue.js and Vuetify, offers a clean and responsive interface, while the backend handles API logic, authentication, and communication with auxiliary services.

 A custom compiler engine, triggered via REST API, automates the firmware build process.
 It supports multiple target platforms and produces binaries that users can download or flash directly via the browser using WebSerial.
-As an alternative, a standalone flashing utility is available for offline use, offering greater flexibility for fieldwork scenarios.
+As an alternative, a standalone programming utility is available for offline use, offering greater flexibility for fieldwork scenarios.

 Incoming data from sensor nodes is processed by a time series parser and stored in an RDF triplestore for long-term observation.
 Sensor payloads are described using Protocol Buffers, ensuring a compact and extensible data format.
 A triple store (RDF) is deployed in parallel to represent metadata and contextual information about the sensors, which can be queried via a YASGUI interface.
 This dual storage strategy supports both efficient time series analysis and semantic reasoning over sensor metadata.